daronphang/coding_resources/_python/generators.md

-### Generators
+## Generators

-Used to create lazy iterators that do not store contents in memory. common use of generators is to work with large files like CSV.
+Used to create lazy iterators that do not store contents in memory.
+Common use of generators is to work with large files like CSV.
+A generator is a function that returns an object (iterator) which we can iterate over (one value at a time).

 Uses yield instead of return.
+Difference is that return statement terminates a function entirely while yield statement pauses the function by saving all its states and continues from there on successive calls.

 ```python
 def csv_reader(file_name):